TABLE OF CONTENTS

 DON'T), then set the Proxy Address and Port here.

-Replay Music can save music files to your hard drive or automatically burn CDs for you.
+Replay Music can create MP3 files, or automatically burn CDs for you.

 - File name format: This setting allows you to customize how your files